Alli Muhammad: Activism

-Muhammad as an activist has worked for the human rights of Black people, and through the RBPP he launched the Armed Black Human Rights Movement, Armed Freedom Rides and also has led several Armed Human Rights Marches, and "Human Rights Tribunals" throughout the country, Muhammad with his RBPP Milwaukee Wisconsin Chapter, marched through, the Sherman Park neighborhood in the snow, in face blistering temperatures, in front of the Milwaukee Police precinct, demanding justice for Syville Smith and other "African-American" men, who died in police involved shootings in Wisconsin.
+Muhammad as an activist has worked for the human rights of black people, and through the RBPP he launched the Armed Black Human Rights Movement, Armed Freedom Rides and also has led several Armed Human Rights Marches, and "Human Rights Tribunals" throughout the United States, Muhammad with his RBPP Milwaukee Wisconsin Chapter, marched through, the Sherman Park neighborhood in the snow, in face blistering temperatures, in front of the Milwaukee Police precinct, demanding justice for Syville Smith and other "African-American" men, who died in police involved shootings in Wisconsin.

-Muhammad, also believed that he and the RBPP were being harassed and targeted by law enforcement, with was described as COINTELPRO, and threatened a $400 million dollar lawsuit against law enforcement as a result of it.
+Muhammad also believed that he and the RBPP were being harassed and targeted by law enforcement, with was described as COINTELPRO, and threatened a $400 million dollar lawsuit against law enforcement as a result of it.

-Muhammad and the Revolutionary Black Panther Party also marched armed through the Central West End (affluent community) of St. Louis Missouri, with rifles, shotguns and machetes, which in his words were to honor the life and humanity of Black victims of police brutality, such as Michael Brown Jr., Alton Sterling, Angelo Brown (RBPP General Houdari Juelani) and Ferguson Activist Darren Seals, Muhammad believed that Angelo Brown's death was politically motivated, because his membership with the Revolutionary Black Panther Party, of which Brown was a national leader, Brown a US military veteran who died as a result of gunshot wounds, in an apparent shootout with police, June 23, 2016.
+Muhammad and the Revolutionary Black Panther Party also marched armed through the Central West End (affluent community) of St. Louis Missouri, with rifles, shotguns and machetes, which in his words were to honor the life and humanity of black victims of police brutality, such as Michael Brown Jr., Alton Sterling, Angelo Brown (RBPP General Houdari Juelani) and Ferguson Activist Darren Seals, Muhammad believed that Angelo Brown's death was politically motivated, because his membership with the Revolutionary Black Panther Party, of which Brown was a national leader, Brown a US military veteran who died as a result of gunshot wounds, in an apparent shootout with police, June 23, 2016.

 Muhammad and the group have also marched through several other cities throughout the country armed, including Wilmington, North Carolina, where Muhammad stated that, “We have Walter Scott....
 There are other people who we understand to be victims of genocide.
-That’s why we are in the state, but particularly dealing with Wilmington, Brandon Smith is one of those particular ones.”
+That's why we are in the state, but particularly dealing with Wilmington, Brandon Smith is one of those particular ones.”
 Brandon Smith was fatally shot, October 13, 2013, by New Hanover County Sheriff's Office deputies and a federal Alcohol, Tobacco, Firearms and Explosives agent, in Wilmington, North Carolina.
 Muhammad, supports and family claimed that the shooting was wrong.

-Muhammad and the group have also march armed, and held a "Human Rights Tribunal" through other key cities, including Valdosta, Georgia, to reopen the Kendrick Johnson case, and for other important issues in the city and state.
+Muhammad and the group have also march armed, and held a "Human Rights Tribunal" through other cities, including Valdosta, Georgia, to reopen the Kendrick Johnson case, and for other issues in the city and state.